tavvfiq/MaxsuPoiseRequiem/docs/en/Mechanics Manual.md

 8. **CurrentStamina**: ⭐ NEW - The target's current stamina value.
 9. **MaxStamina**: ⭐ NEW - The target's maximum stamina value.
 10. **MinStaminaMult**: ⭐ NEW - Minimum poise multiplier when exhausted (default: 0.5 = 50%).
+12. **CreaturePoiseHealthMult**: ⭐ NEW - Additional multiplier for creature races (configurable per race).

 ### Formula: